Growlanser

 Growlanser (グローランサー, Gurōransā) is a series of tactical role-playing games with installments on the PlayStation, PlayStation 2, and PlayStation Portable.
 The franchise has been developed by Career Soft, and is owned by Atlus and Sega.
 The series is set in a world that is being taken over by an ancient evil.
 It is a spiritual successor to Career Soft's earlier Langrisser series.
-Working Designs published Growlanser II and III in North America together in a package called Growlanser Generations.
+Working Designs published Growlanser II and III in North America together in a package called Growlanser Generations that had additional features.
 Growlanser V: Generations was published in North America by Atlus USA and Europe by Rising Star Games under the name Growlanser: Heritage of War.
-The PSP version of Growlanser IV: Wayfarer of Time was also published in North America by Alus.
+The PSP version of Growlanser IV: Wayfarer of Time was also published in North America by Atlus.
 All titles feature character art by Satoshi Urushihara.